Introduction

 How to Pentest

 There are a ton of resources for learning.
-My favorite is TryHackMe, which is a cyberrange that plenty of rooms that will walk you through the entire process of an exercise and has more that will challenge you to do it on your own.
+My favorite is TryHackMe, a cyberrange with plenty of rooms that will walk you through the entire process of an exercise and more that will challenge you to do it on your own.

 - For a more complete list of resources, take a look at the one on my GitHub: adamkadaban/CTFs